Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 Best Ever Focaccia Pizza

-Tessa Arias is everything I want to be when I grow up -- she has a culinary degree, over 6 years experience in food writing, a blog, and a published cookbook.
+Tessa Arias is everything I want to be when I grow up—she has a culinary degree, over six years of experience in food writing, a blog, and a published cookbook.
 And she created this savory, meaty, cheesy pizza-like focaccia.

 Beef Puttanesca Pizza